Select components for a dedicated server of custom configuration

 Machine learning models

-For servers designed for machine learning models, performance processors, graphics processors with large amounts of video memory, large amounts of RAM, and high-speed storage are important.
+For servers intended for machine learning models, high-performance processors, GPUs with large video memory, large RAM capacity, and high-speed storage are important.

-In machine learning, the GPU takes the brunt of the workload.
-The more parameters and the more complex the training model, the more memory the GPU will need to work efficiently.
-Read more in the Selectel blog article How to choose a graphics card for training neural networks and Deep Learning.
+In machine learning, the main load falls on the GPU.
+The more parameters and the more complex the training model, the more GPU memory is required for efficient operation.
+Read more in the Selectel blog article How to choose a video card for training neural networks and Deep Learning.